Sabeeha-0705/zoqira/web-client/README.md

 ## 📡 API Integration

 All API calls go through the `api.js` service which:

 - Adds JWT token to requests automatically
 - Handles 401 errors (redirects to login)
 - Provides a centralized axios instance

 ## 🎨 Styling

-Currently using inline styles for scaffolding.
-You can replace with:
+Currently using inline styles for scaffolding and a small UI kit has been added to the project.
+See `/DESIGN_GUIDELINES.md` for full branding and component usage.

+Available UI kit bits (web):

+- `src/components/UI/Button.jsx` + `Button.css` — primary gradient and secondary buttons
+- `src/components/UI/Card.jsx` + `Card.css` — rounded cards with soft shadows

+You can adapt or replace with any styling library you prefer (CSS Modules, Tailwind, styled-components, etc.).

 - CSS Modules
 - Styled Components
 - Tailwind CSS